 (Optional) If want to call your StepZen API from within Netlify functions or during the build of your site, set the

-STEPZEN_API_KEYenvironment variable to the value of your API key from your My StepZen page.
+STEPZEN_API_KEYenvironment variable to the value of your API key from your StepZen dashboard.

 Click Save.
 Your plugin is configured and any changes you make to the StepZen schema, will be deployed whenever a Netlify build is triggered by checking code into our GitHub repository.